ncrocfer/radric/README.rst

 Notes
 -----

 Radric is in **Beta** version, a refactoring could appear in the future.
+If you want to use a static generator in production, use the awesome `Pelican <http://blog.getpelican.com/>`_ project.

-The following features will also be added :
+The following features will be added in the next releases:

 - RSS & Atom feeds
 - An archives page
 - The ReStructuredText support
 - The pagination
+- The code syntax highlighting
 - A search form in JS
 - A plugin system
+- An import system (Wordpress, Joomla...)
 - Many themes
 - ... and more !